-- Boston University requisition orders
+- Boston University departmental billing numbers

-- Cash and Credit Cards are NOT accepted
+- Credit Cards are NOT accepted

-In the Library Catalog, search for the book’s title, author, or subject.
-The bibliographic record will indicate which BU library owns the book, and whether it is checked out or available on the shelves.
+In the Library Catalog, search for the book’s title or author.
+Print and electronic holdings will be displayed.
+For print, the record will indicate which BU library owns the book, and whether it is checked out or available on the shelves.
 Look for “Medical” on the book record to identify books that are owned by the Alumni Medical Library.

 Will the Library purchase a particular book or journal?